Zhindonm/Pic2Bin/README.md

-# base64
+# Pic2Bin

-A program capable of decoding base64 n-times
+A program capable of representing a black and white image in binary octets